-Once you begin to understand some of the reasons behind your college student’s indecision, you can begin to talk to him about his interests, fears, uncertainties and dreams.
+Once you begin to understand some of the reasons behind your college student’s indecision, you can begin to talk about interests, fears, uncertainties and dreams.
 Together you can discuss possible ways to begin defining some goals.

 - Myth #1 – “I’ll just figure it out eventually.” – Just waiting and hoping will not necessarily help your student explore.
-He will need to do some work to find his path.
+Your student will need to do some work to find the right path.

-- Myth #2 – “I’m the only one who doesn’t have a plan.” – Your student may feel that he is the only one who has not chosen a major.
+- Myth #2 – “I’m the only one who doesn’t have a plan.” – Your student may feel that they are the only one who has not chosen a major.
 The reality is that at many colleges more students enter as undeclared students than anything else.

-- Myth #3 – “Once I’ve chosen a major, I won’t be able to change.” – Some majors are easier to change than others, but no student should continue in a major that he doesn’t feel is the right fit.
-If your student feels that a major is not working for him, he should talk to his academic advisor or a trusted professor.
+- Myth #3 – “Once I’ve chosen a major, I won’t be able to change.” – Some majors are easier to change than others, but no student should continue in a major that doesn’t feel like the right fit.
+If your student feels that a major is not working, suggest a talk with an academic advisor or a trusted professor.
 Obviously, the earlier this conversation can happen, the easier it will be.
 Sometimes a change may require an extra course or two, a summer class, or even an extra semester, but changes of major are possible, and are often the very best choice for a student.

 - Myth #4 – “When I choose a major I’ll have chosen a career for my entire life.” – This myth is a two-fold concern.
-Help your student understand that a major is an area of study, a subject that he enjoys, not necessarily a career choice.
+Help your student understand that a major is an area of study, a subject that they enjoy, not necessarily a career choice.
 That major may lead to a specific career, but it may not.
 Remind your student, too, that most people today change jobs and even career paths several times throughout their lives.
-He can expect to make changes in direction as he moves through the workplace and discovers new options, new interests, and new skills.
+Students can expect to make changes in direction as they move through the workplace and discover new options, new interests, and new skills.

-- Encourage your student as he struggles with this decision.
+- Encourage your student through the struggle with this decision.
 It is an important choice and for many students a difficult decision.
-Be the sounding board he may need.
+Be the sounding board that may be required.

-- Don’t pressure him to make a decision sooner than he needs to.
+- Don’t pressure your student to make a decision sooner than they need to.
 With the exception of some specialized majors, students often don’t need to declare a major sooner than the end of their first or second year.

-- Try to help your student identify the “real” issue behind his indecision.
-Is he unwilling, unready, or unable?
+- Try to help your student identify the “real” issue behind any indecision.
+Is your student unwilling, unready, or unable?